xrdocs/design/_blogs/2018-04-30-metro-fabric-hld.md

   - **Enhanced and optimized operations** using telemetry/analytics in conjunction with automation tools

-**The Metro Fabric design is targeted at Service Provider customers who:**
+**The Compass Metro Fabric design is targeted at Service Provider customers who:**

   - Want to evolve their existing Unified MPLS Network